-Youth with a Mission (YWAM) is a worldwide Christian movement operating in more than 180 countries since 1960.
+Youth With A Mission (YWAM) is a worldwide movement operating in more than 180 countries since 1960.
 YWAM is decentralised in structure; each centre is financially and legally autonomous, allowing locations to adapt and serve the specific needs of the community.
-YWAM Medical Ships is a Christian charity that aims to care, connect, serve and build with communities.
-YWAM Medical Ships values individuals’ rights to quality of life.

 The Australian Council for International Development (ACFID) is the peak Council for Australian not-for-profit aid and development organisations.
 YWAM Medical Ships is a signatory to the ACFID Code of Conduct, which is a voluntary, self – regulatory sector code of good practice.
 As a signatory we are committed and fully adhere to the ACFID Code of Conduct, conducting our work with transparency, accountability and integrity.
 Information about how to make a complaint can be found at www.acfid.asn.au